macks22/nsf-award-data/docs/duplicate-record-detection.md

 ## Approach

+For a pure Python approach, the Jaro-Winkler algorithm should also work reasonably well.
+This is implemented in the [Jellyfish module](https://pypi.python.org/pypi/jellyfish/), which can be obtained via pypi.
+For an approach using Java, the following will do.

 Since all of the entities we need to perform duplicate record detection on are likely to be identified primarily by string attributes, string matching techniques shoudl be sufficient.
 [The algorithm most likely to work ideally for this problem